google/go-cloud/internal/docs/design.md

 }

 // A type that implements NamedWidgetURLOpener has a preferred scheme for
 // the URLs it opens.
+WidgetURLScheme must be safe to call from multiple
+// goroutines.
 type NamedWidgetURLOpener interface {
   WidgetURLOpener
   WidgetURLScheme() string